Cheddleton: Schools

 Cheddleton is served by St. Edward's CE (c) First School, close to St. Edward's Church and the local community centre.
 Children attend the school from the beginning of their education up to Key Stage 2 (Reception class to Year 4).
 The school has an additional nursery provision and before / after school clubs provided on-site by Early Stages Ltd who also run Teddy's Garden Day nursery from a converted hospital building on St Edwards Park.

-The old schoolhouse has been turned into a well established tea room, there is also a long standing beauty room, you will also find the parish council committee room, just down the road from St. Edward's.
+The old schoolhouse has been turned into a well established tea room, there is also a long-standing beauty room, you will also find the parish council committee room, just down the road from St. Edward's.
 On the St Edward's site, the former isolation hospital has been restored and converted into a children's day nursery.

-Transport
+Transport History

+The Caldon Canal, completed in 1778, passes through the village.
+By the early 1970s the canal was derelict but it was reopened at a ceremony held at Cheddleton Top Lock on 21st September 1974.
+There is an unusual timber straddle warehouse over the canal adjacent to the A520 road bridge.

 The North Staffordshire Railway opened its Churnet Valley Railway on 1 September 1849, and opened a railway station at Cheddleton.
 Closed in 1963, today it is operated as part of a preserved railway.